ajakaja/ajakaja.github.io/_posts/2023-04-25-react-mistakes.md

 });
 ```

-You almost never want this!
+But even if you know this, you're going to mess it up occasionally.
+You probably know about it if you've read the docs like a good engineer, but it's going to come back to haunt you some day.
 It should be banned.
-Seriously, it is a huge mistake in the API that this exists.
-You probably know about it if you've read the docs like a good engineer, but nevertheless it's going to come back to haunt you some day.
+It is a huge mistake in the API that this exists.

 I'd bet money that in ten years `useEffect` will be called `DEPRECATED_useEffect()` after having been split up into a few smaller hooks that have fewer footguns.
 Mainly this one, but also for a few other reasons...

 ----------

-## 2. `UseEffect` with listeners
+## 2. `useEffect` with listeners

 A common use of `useEffect` is to set up some listener manually.